mt-support/tribe-ext-tickets-shortcodes/README.md

 [/tribe_tickets_protected_content]
 ```

-_Where 123 is the ID of the post/page/event where the RSVP's were created_
+_Where 123 is the ID of the post/page/event where the tickets were created_

 #### Example 9: Protected content for attendees that shows up after a specific date